Gay Dad

 Gay Dad were an English rock band that formed in London in 1994 and broke up in 2002.
-The line-up of the band has included Cliff Jones (guitarist/vocalist), Nick "Baz" Crowe (drummer), James Riseboro (keyboardist), Nigel Hoyle (bassist) and Charley Stone.
+The line-up of the band has included Cliff Jones (guitarist/vocalist), Nick "Baz" Crowe (drummer), James Riseboro (keyboardist), Nigel George Hoyle (bassist) and Charley Stone.

 Musical career

 Early history

-Gay Dad were formed in 1994 by former Mojo and The Face journalist Cliff Jones and art magazine publisher Nick Crowe (drums), along with friends they had known in Berkshire as teenagers, Dominic S (vocals), Tim Forster (keyboards), and bassist Nigel Hoyle, who had originally played in a band called Brutus with S a year or two earlier.
+Gay Dad were formed in 1994 by former Mojo and The Face journalist Cliff Jones and art magazine publisher Nick Crowe (drums), along with friends they had known in Berkshire as teenagers, Dominic S (vocals), Tim Forster (keyboards), and bassist Nigel George Hoyle, who had originally played in a band called Brutus with S a year or two earlier.
 Jones, S, Forster and Crowe had played together in various incarnations of what was to become Gay Dad ten years previously, such as The Timothy and the Astral Projection Society.
 Known recordings include the track 'Freaking out in Sunninghill Sky St' (sic) which was made available as a limited edition cassette in the late 1980s.

-The first Gay Dad demo was produced by Jim Irvin, (the writer and former frontman of Furniture) and funded by the Rolling Stones' former record producer and manager, Andrew Loog Oldham along with his original business partner in the Immediate label, Tony Calder.
-Jones had met with Calder and Oldham who were convinced by a performance at the band's rehearsal room to sign the band.
+The first Gay Dad demo was produced by Jim Irvin (writer and former frontman of Furniture) and funded by the Rolling Stones' former record producer and manager, Andrew Loog Oldham with his original business partner in the Immediate label, Tony Calder.
+Jones had met with Calder and Oldham, who were convinced by a performance at the band's rehearsal room to sign the band.

-Gay Dad went on to make their live debut in 1995 at the Orange Club in West Kensington.
+Gay Dad made their live debut in 1995 at the Orange Club in West Kensington, London.

-Following a band reshuffle, Crowe invited fellow Liverpool University graduate, James Riseboro, to play keyboards, and the band recorded three new tracks at Raezor Studio, Wandsworth, during the autumn of 1996 including a song called "To Earth with Love".
-Although it was only intended to win them some live dates, the demo attracted keen record label interest from Island, Chrysalis, Mercury, EMI and others.
+Following a band reshuffle, Crowe invited fellow Liverpool University graduate James Riseboro to play keyboards, and the band recorded three new tracks at Raezor Studio, Wandsworth, during autumn 1996 including a song called "To Earth with Love".
+Though only intended to win them some live dates, the demo attracted keen record-label interest from Island, Chrysalis, Mercury, EMI and others.
 These included London, to whom they signed in December 1997.